Shohan494/understanding-js-data-types/README.md

 JavaScript is heavily object-oriented.
 It follows a prototype-based model (as opposed to class-based).

+#### Object

+Object refers to a data structure containing data and instructions for working with the data.
+Objects sometimes refer to real-world things, for example a car or map object in a racing game.
+JavaScript, Java, C++, Python, and Ruby are examples of object-oriented programming languages.

 #### Class

 In object-oriented programming, a class defines an object's characteristics.
 Class is a template definition of an object's properties and methods, the "blueprint" from which other more specific instances of the object are drawn.